 Refugee and Migration

-Through organising, communities have won monumental change from resettlement to citizenship campaigns.
-Our largest assembly, hosted in 2010, saw 2000 Citizens UK members make demands to then party leaders, David Cameron, Nick Clegg, and Gordon Brown - leading to commitments which included eradicating the detention of children for immigration purposes by writing it into legislature.
+We want to make sure that everyone in our community and our country can flourish and live with dignity.
+Through community organising, communities have won monumental change from resettlement to citizenship campaigns.
+Our largest assembly, hosted in 2010, saw 2000 Citizens UK members make demands to then party leaders, David Cameron, Nick Clegg, and Gordon Brown - leading to commitments which included stopping the detention of children for immigration purposes.

-Since then, communities have continued to win monumental citizenship campaigns such as reducing child Citizenship fees and winning Free School Meals for children with families on NRPF status.
+Since then, communities have continued to win monumental citizenship campaigns such as reducing child Citizenship fees and winning Free School Meals for children with families on No Recourse to Public Funds (NRPF) status.

-From singing songs to sending valentine's day letters, our actions get creative and more importantly, they win change, both national and hyper local.
+From singing songs to sending valentine's day letters, our actions get creative and more importantly, they win change, both nationally and locally.

-In Lewisham, leaders ran a listening campaign in 2013 bringing to light one clear shared issue.
-Affordable housing.
-Organising with Citizens UK, leaders won the first Community Land Trust in London that has been created by the community and developed 11 permanently affordable homes at Citizens House.
+In Lewisham, leaders ran a listening campaign in 2013 bringing to light one clear shared issue – affordable housing.
+This led to winning the first Community Land Trust in London that has been created by the community and developed 11 permanently affordable homes at Citizens House.

 In Nottingham, fed up with the harassment of women and girls on public transport Muslim leaders organised with women's groups, universities and other civil society members.
-Together they convinced Nottinghamshire to become the first constabulary in the country to start treating misogyny (the hatred of women) as a hate crime.
+Together, they convinced Nottinghamshire to become the first constabulary in the country to start treating misogyny (the hatred of women) as a hate crime.
 This inspired Citizens UK leaders in other regions including in London and Manchester to take action, winning support from Mayors Sadiq Khan and Andy Burnham.
-The work of other alliances has also contributed to seven police forces across the country now recognising misogyny as a hate crime too.
+The work of other alliances has also contributed to seven police forces across the UK also recognising misogyny as a hate crime.
 Alongside this, leaders' work with key Members of Parliament has contributed to misogyny officially being recognised as a driving factor of harassment crime in legislation.

 These changes did not happen overnight.
-Through organising, leaders built energy and shifted the power back to the people through local Assemblies, hundreds of local actions, hours of media work and getting a seat at the table with decision-makers.
+Through organising, leaders built energy and shifted the balance of power back to people's hands through local Assemblies, hundreds of local actions, hours of media work and getting a seat at the table with decision-makers.
 What started as an idea for change in Nottingham has transformed the way our society talks about and fights violence against women.